mmbmf1/mmbmf1/posts/postgresql-fdw-pipeline.md

 ## The Problem

-Manual exports and imports don't provide real-time access and are hard to maintain.
+Manual exports and imports may not provide real-time access and can be hard to maintain.

 ```sql
 COPY (SELECT * FROM source_table) TO '/tmp/export.csv';